 A 'case manager' will lead any investigation.
-This will be the headmistress, or the chair of governors where the headmistress is the subject of the allegation.
+This will be the Deputy DSL, or the vice chair of governors where the headmistress is the subject of the allegation.
 The case manager will be identified at the earliest opportunity.

 Our procedures for dealing with allegations will be applied with common sense and judgement.